 We have used our unique stem cell technologies to develop cell-based therapies for significant disease conditions where the cells can be readily administered “off-the-shelf” to any eligible patient without the need for additional drug treatments.
 Our lead stem cell therapeutic candidate is a therapy for the treatment of patients left disabled by a stroke.
-Our second application for the CTX cells is for the treatment of critical limb ischaemia.
-Both treatments are currently in clinical development.
-We have recently announced positive data from the PISCES II Phase II clinical trial of our CTX cell therapy candidate for stroke disability.
-Our hRPC stem cell candidate is for the treatment of retinitis pigmentosa (RP), a blindness-causing disease of the retina.
-Clinical development of this candidate has recently commenced in the US.
+We have announced positive Phase II data with this therapeutic candidate and we are pursuing plans to commence a Phase III pivotal trial in patients who are living with disability post-stroke.

 We are also progressing pre-clinical development of our exosome nanomedicine platform.
 Exosomes are nanoparticles secreted into the culture media during the expansion of our stem cells.
 They contain a number of biologically active molecules such as proteins and miRNAs which have potential therapeutic benefits across a number of disease areas.